fuzzywalrus/sonoma-wallpaper-downloader/README.md

 Realistically this could be a webpage with hardcoded URLs but I wanted it to work regardless of what Apple changes.
 In theory, if Apple updates the OS to include new video wallpapers or makes the URLs on a per-request or per-CPU ID basis, this application should be able to automatically include them as long as the operating system has been updated.

 The initial build took roughly 4+ hours, as I'd never built an electron application.
 For simplicity, this was built using vanilla JavaScript rather than a full-blown framework like React.
+Ironically, getting notarization working took many many more hours thanks to the pain of Apple's developer portal and my own ignorance around auto-updates requiring signed code.

 ### Future release plans